mjohndus/adminer/docs/upgrade.md

 - Autoloading of plugins based on the class name was removed.
 All plugins have to be created in custom index.php file.

+- EditorNeo no longer use comments instead of table and field names.
+Plugin `TranslationPlugin` can be used to display custom localised names.

 ### Plugins

 - Plugin `AdminerLoginServers` (login-servers.php) was removed.
 Preconfigured server connections can be defined by